mfontani/scripts/README.md

 ## colorz

+Displays:
-Displays all 256 ANSI colors your terminal hopefully supports.
+- all 256 ANSI colors your terminal hopefully supports
+- the "base" foreground and background colors
+- a truecolor "rainbow", useful to see if your terminal supports it.

 Provide one color number to see it used in the background color.

 Usage: